Mad Rat Dead: Development

-Mad Rat Dead was directed by Yu Mizokami, creator of the 2015 survival horror game Yomawari: Night Alone, and its sequels.
+Mad Rat Dead was designed by Yu Mizokami, creator of the 2015 survival horror game Yomawari: Night Alone, and its sequels.
 According to her, the project was conceived before the release of Yomawari, but was shelved for a while.
 Nippon Ichi Software first revealed the game in June 2020 with October 29, 2020 release date.
 Participating composers were also announced, alongside the first images of the upcoming title.
 The worldwide release through NIS America was confirmed later that day, with plans to publish the game on October 30, 2020 in North America and Europe, and on November 6, 2020 in Oceania.
-An update for the game, which adds six additional music tracks and an easy mode that allows the time limit to be turned off, was released in April 2021.

 Music

-The game's soundtrack was composed and performed by several artists: a_hisa, Dyes Iwasaki, Camellia, Zizz Studio (You Ooyama, Kouichi Sakita / xki, Yoshihiro Kawagoe), and Nippon Ichi Software's sound director Kazuya Takasu.
+The game's soundtrack was composed and performed by several artists: a_hisa, Dyes Iwasaki, Camellia, ZIZZ STUDIO (You Ooyama, Kouichi Sakita / xaki, Yoshihiro Kawagoe), and Nippon Ichi Software's sound director Kazuya Takasu.
 The soundtrack is included on CD with the Japanese special edition of the game, while the Western special edition featured the soundtrack in digital format, as well as on a cassette tape.
+The soundtracks Volume One and Two were released on the "Nippon1.jpショップ" (Shop) site as stand alone soundtracks; a 3-CD set and 1-CD set, respectively.

 Reception

 Upon release, Mad Rat Dead received "generally favorable" reviews for Nintendo Switch version, and "mixed or average" reviews for PlayStation 4 version, according to review aggregator Metacritic.
-Nintendo Life and TheSixthAxis both praised the game for its soundtrack and visual design, while Hardcore Gamer noted that the game "controls like a dream and uses your hands, ears and eyes to their fullest."
+Nintendo Life praised the game for its soundtrack and visual design, while Hardcore Gamer noted that the game "controls like a dream and uses your hands, ears and eyes to their fullest."
 However, aspects such as the game's story and gameplay received more mixed reviews.
 While Nintendo Life praised the satisfying gameplay loop, PlayStation Lifestyle found the game's regular levels to be quite repetitive.
 PlayStation Lifestyle additionally calls the story dull and states that it "loses momentum quite quickly".